COVID-19 vaccine

 The U.S. Food & Drug Administration (FDA) has approved or authorized the use of four COVID-19 vaccines.
 Everyone 6 months and older is eligible to get the COVID-19 vaccine.

-The Pfizer and Moderna vaccines are available for people 6 months and older.
-The Novavax vaccine is available for people 18 years and older.
-The Johnson & Johnson vaccine is also available for some people 18 years and older, however, in most situations Pfizer, Moderna or Novavax are recommended over Johnson & Johnson.
+The Pfizer and Moderna vaccines are mRNA vaccines and are available for people 6 months and older.
+The Novavax vaccine is a protein subunit vaccine and is available for people 12 years and older.

 If you need help accessing your COVID-19 vaccination records, call the state’s COVID-19 hotline: 833.829.4357 (833.VAX.HELP).